tuomasx/CharacterCreatorSheet/README.md

 Change Log:

 Version 1.1.1 - 16.4.2023
-- Changed Background color to macth content
+- Changed Background color to match content
 - Aligned Content to the top of the side Menu

 Version 1.1.2 - 16.4.2023